|A 200km Perm with a difference; the finish is 200km away from the start!|

 Of course, you could just stay over in Scarborough and ride a second Perm back to Stalybridge.
 There is a Youth Hostel at Scarborough, and plenty of hotel and B&B accommodation.

 The ride itself is generally in a North-Easterly direction.
-You have the big climb of the ride early on, rising to 492m on Saddleworth Moors from 118m at the start.
+You have the big climb of the ride early on, rising to 492m on Saddleworth Moors.
 The reward is a long descent into Holmfirth.
 This is followed by a second climb to the Sovereign then it’s easy gradients until the Howardian Hills between Boroughbridge and Malton.
 There is a final heave into Scarborough before a plunge to the coast.
 Enjoy a pint in the Lord Rosebery (Wetherspoons) opposite the station as you wait for your return train.
 Now, where did you put those tickets?

-Controls all involve Morrisons supermarkets, which all have a cafe (these close on Sundays after 4pm), ATMs and petrol station.
+Controls all involve Morrisons supermarkets, which all have a cafe (which close on Sundays after 4pm), ATMs and petrol station.